YakumaKuramy/OOP_exercises/object_oriented/02-using_constructor/README.txt

 file to understand how the constructor will be working.

-The output message has alredy been resolved.
+The output message has alredy been solved.